aiidateam/aiida-plugin-template/README.md

-# AiiDA - Mul
+# aiida-template

-A minimal plugin for aiida
+AiiDA plugin template for testing and gettings started with development

 * can be pip-installed from source with no dependencies except for aiida 0.8 (or later)
 * can be run on a local machine with direct scheduler for easy testing